Fountain Point Solar Energy Center

 Community Benefits

-Energy expansion is only possible if it works for local communities and economies.
-That’s why we’re committed to Logan County for the long term.
+Our projects only succeed if they work for local communities and economies.
+We are committed to being a trusted, long-term partner.
 The Fountain Point Solar Energy Center will help create family-sustaining jobs and local economic investment.

 construction jobs supported during peak construction